Hash Brown Waffles | No-Oil

 - Diced onions make a terrific addition.
 I sometimes like to and other veggies like mushrooms, bell peppers, and even spinach.

-- After sprinkling the seasonings, lower the lid and allow to cook for approximately 6-8 minutes.
+- After sprinkling the seasonings and adding the diced onions, lower the lid and allow to cook for approximately 6-8 minutes.
 Waffle iron temperatures differ, so check regularly until you find the right cooking time for your appliance.

 Video